Lightning323/MC-PerformanceTweaks/README.md

 # MC-PerformanceTweaks
-Client and Server performance optimizations for Minecraft, packaged into a single mod.
+Client and Server performance optimizations for Minecraft, ported to forge 1.20.1 and packaged into a single mod.

 ## Rail Optimization `ro`
 Credit: https://github.com/FxMorin/RailOptimization/tree/master